fox-archives/fox-suite/readme.md

 # fox-suite

-A sly suite of tools for Typescript, Javascript, and web development in general
+A sly suite of tools for web development

 Do you ever...